 Best use: Light trail hiking on cold, dry days

-The Box Leather Snow Boots are a solid choice for a basic winter boot.
+Description: The Box Leather Snow Boots are a solid choice for a basic winter boot.
 A warm fleece lining will keep your feet toasty in frigid environments, but if you choose this boot, you will want to take a few extra steps to ensure its water resistance.

 Despite being marketed as a waterproof boot, user reviews are mixed, with some saying it kept feet warm but not dry.
 This boot does offer ankle support, but users also reported a lack of substantial cushioning in the midsole.